-The right of access plays a central role in the General Data Protection Regulation.
-On the one hand, as soon as the right of access becomes possible, further rights (such as authorisation and erasure) must apply.
-On the other hand, information that is omitted or incomplete is subject to fine.
+The right of access plays a central role in the General Data Protection Regulation (GDPR).
+On the one hand, because only the right of access allows the data subject to exercise further rights (such as rectification and erasure).
+On the other hand, because an omitted or incomplete disclosure is subject to fines.

-The answer to a request for information includes two stages.
-First, the responsible person must check whether any personal data of the person seeking information is being processed at all.
-In this case, one must report a positive or negative result.
-Should the answer be positive, the second stage includes a bandwidth of information.
-The right of access includes information about the processing purposes, the processing category of personal data, the receiver or categories of receivers, the planned duration of storage or criteria for their definition, information about the rights of those impacted such as correction, erasure or restrictions to processing, the right to object to this processing, instructions on the complaint rights to the authorities, information about the origin of the data, as long as these were not given by the person himself, and any existence of an automated decision-taking process, including profiling with meaningful information about the logic involved as well as the implications and intended effects of such procedures.
-Last but not least, if the personal data is transmitted to an unsecure third country, they must be informed of all suitable guarantees which were made.
+The answer to a right of access request includes two stages.
+First, the controller must check whether any personal data of the person seeking information is being processed at all.
+In any case, one must report a positive or negative result.
+If the answer should be positive, the second stage involves a whole range of information.
+The right of access includes information about the processing purposes, the categories of personal data processed, the recipients or categories of recipients, the planned duration of storage or criteria for their definition, information about the rights of the data subject such as rectification, erasure or restriction of processing, the right to object, instructions on the right to lodge a complaint with the authorities, information about the origin of the data, as long as these were not collected from the data subject himself, and any existence of an automated decision-taking process, including profiling, with meaningful information about the logic involved as well as the implications and intended effects of such procedures.
+Last but not least, if personal data is transmitted to a third country without an adequate level of protection, data subjects must be informed of all appropriate safeguards which have been taken.